 1. New Balance Women's WT410v5 Trail Running Shoe

-New Balance has been around for years upon years, and they've made quite the name for themselves in trail running.
+New Balance has been around for years upon years, and they've made quite the name for themselves in trail running and being a hiking shoe company.
 These shoes are a must have because they are extremely durable, comfortable, and breathable.

 The outer sole provides superior grip with it's short 2mm treads, which allows you to perfect your footwork no matter the terrain you're dealing with.
 Along with this, these are very breathable and will allow your feet to get some fresh air.
 There's nothing worse than feeling like you're wearing garbage bags on your feet because you have no ventilation, thankfully these shoes don't have that problem!